Grade Level: 10-12

 Prerequisite: None

-Description: This course will provide an introduction to computer concepts, principles and terminology.
-A number of hands on computer experiences will be provided and students will learn some basic skills necessary to develop code and mobile apps.
+Description: This course will provide an introduction to computer concepts, principles, and terminology.
+Several hands-on computer experiences will be provided, and students will learn some basic skills necessary to develop code and mobile apps.
 This course will also teach the student how to install new machines in a stand-alone or networked environment.

 Major Topics or Themes: (additional topics may be covered)